legendu-net/blog/en/content/2017-12-02-jupyter-notebook-support-in-bitbucket.markdown

 It works on both publick and private notebooks.
 Follow the steps below to install the addon.

-1. Click your avatar in the lower left corner and select "Integrations".
+1. Click on your avatar in the lower left corner on your homepage of Bitbucket.

+2. Select the option `App marketplace`.

-2. Find "Bitbucket Notebook Viewer" in the addon listings.
+2. Find the addon `Notebook Viewer` in the listings.

-3. Install the addon.
+3. Install the addon `Notebook Viewer`.

-Now you have installed the addon you will get the option to render as a notebook on any file with the extension ".ipynb".
+4. Open a notebook in one of your Bitbucket repository.

+5. Click on `Default file viwer` (to the left of the button Edit) and select `IPython Viwer`.

 ## Reference